 This is being set up to provide our industry with the strong, unified voice it needs to articulate its value to regulators and other stakeholders; and to put powerful tools into towerco hands when they are lobbying governments or negotiating rules.

-The Alliance is being backed by the IFC, and by some of the biggest names in our industry, some of which I’ll be able to announce in Johannesburg.
+The Alliance is being backed by the IFC, and by some of the biggest names in our industry, some of which I’ll be able to announce in Singapore.
 In my conversations this year about this new organisation, I have been impressed to see how many towercos recognise the increasing importance of communicating global messages to regulators at all levels – national, regional, state and municipal – with the arguments backed up by a deep resource of data and benchmarks.

 That is what the IDIA will provide, in an initial three-year program which already has a concrete, agreed set of objectives and milestones.